Hit Record — Course Admin

 Eye levelCamera position — slightly above is even better

-$30Approximate cost of a lav mic that will change your audio
+~$30Cost of a lav mic that will change your audio forever

 The honest answer: film natively in TikTok.

-Here's why: when you film directly inside the TikTok app and post without leaving, TikTok knows.
-The algorithm gives native content preferential reach over videos that were created elsewhere and uploaded.
-You're working with the platform, not against it.
+When you film directly inside the TikTok app and post without leaving, TikTok knows.
+The algorithm gives native content preferential reach over videos created elsewhere and uploaded.
+Film in-app for simple talking-head videos.
+Use CapCut for anything that needs real editing.

 📱